Research

 Kenton Sena, Lexi Gauger, Trinity Johnson, Felicity Shirkey, William Caldbeck, Jansen Hammock, Ashley Kim, Bella Mazza, Isabelle Pethtel, and Wendy Leuenberger.
 Honeysuckle (Lonicera maackii) presence is associated with reduced diversity and richness of flowering spring flora in central Kentucky.
 2021.
 Natural Areas Journal, 41(4): 249-257. doi.org/10.3375/20-41

-Ohio Valley Entomological Association Conference, October 2025
+Ohio Valley Entomological Association Conference, Burlington, KY, October 2025

 Contributed talk: Novel mesocosm system reveals relationships between floral diversification, bee colony health, and pollination services

-Ecological Society of America Conference, August 2025
+Ecological Society of America Conference, Baltimore, MD, August 2025

 Contributed talk: Novel mesocosm system reveals relationships between floral diversification, bee colony health, and pollination services

-Entomological Society of America Conference, November 2024
+Entomological Society of America Conference, Phoenix, AZ, November 2024

 Invited talk: Using a novel mesocosm system to reveal effects of floral diversification on bumble bee colony-level health